 After you have created the Preset Group, there are two ways that you can apply it to your products:

-In the Products tab, select multiple products and click the Apply Preset Group button.
-Select the Preset Group you wish to apply to the selected products.
+In the Products tab, select multiple products and click the Add Preset Group button.
+Select the Preset Group you wish to add to the selected products.